thampiotr/alloy-deployments/README.md

 ## Running this

 You'll need to put your usernames/passwords in `secrets/` folder.
 See `Taskfile.yml` and the `deploy:secrets` step for more information.
+Note that the URLs of endpoints are currently hard-coded.

 Example:
 ```shell